xiaolou86/shardeum-docs/docs/developer/deploying-to-shardeum/opcodes.md

 # Liberty Opcodes

-Blocks work differently in the Shardeum because transactions are processed individually and not grouped into blocks.
-However, to support the existing smart contracts, which use block-related opcodes and comply with the SON RPC specifications, generating blocks at a specific interval is still required.
+Blocks work differently in Shardeum because transactions are processed individually and not grouped into blocks.
+However, generating blocks at a specific interval is still required to support the existing smart contracts, which use block-related opcodes and comply with the JSON RPC specifications.

-Shardeum uses a life cycle called cycle to schedule transaction processing and many other operations.
+Shardeum uses a life cycle called cycle to schedule validator rotation and many other operations.
 For example, a cycle can take 60 seconds, producing a cycle record for each cycle.
-In Shardeum, block production is tied to the cycle production rate.
+In Shardeum, block numbers are tied to the cycle production rate.
 Shardeum decided to generate 10 blocks in each cycle.
 If the cycle duration is 60 seconds, a new block will be generated every 6 seconds to produce 10 blocks in each cycle.

 Transaction’s timestamp selects the appropriate block by deterministically mapping the timestamp to the block number.
 If the injected transaction does not have a timestamp, the network will determine a timestamp for the transaction and select the correct block.
 The block information will be fed into the EVM together with the transaction parameter.